bgamari/ghc-wiki-import/backpack.md

 - Edward Z. Yang's [
   thesis](https://github.com/ezyang/thesis/releases) contains detailed information about the specification and implementation of Backpack.
 We also have an older [ paper draft](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/backpack-2016.pdf) which was submitted to ICFP'16.
+History nuts can also read the original [
+  POPL paper](http://plv.mpi-sws.org/backpack/) but note that Backpack has changed dramatically since then.

 - Hackage does not yet support uploads of Backpack-using packages. [ next.hackage](http://next.hackage.haskell.org:8080/) is a Hackage instances running a development branch of Hackage that can handle Backpack; for now, Backpack-enabled packages should be uploaded here.